Fraternity and Sorority Life

 Information on Recruitment/Intake and Membership

 Recruitment or Intake is the process fraternities and sororities use to select new members.
-WOU fraternities and sororities recruit new members in Winter Term and sometimes in Spring Term.
-No recruitment activities take place in Fall Term.
+WOU fraternities and sororities can choose to recruit new members during the first two and half weeks of Fall, Winter, and Spring Term.
+Not every organization recruits during each term.
+Its important to note that first-term freshman students are not eligible for Fall Term recruitment.
 Each organization recruits differently so it is important to get information on their recruitment activities directly from the organization you are interested in joining.

 Frequently Asked Questions

 ► When does recruitment or intake take place?